The digital activists boosting Black Lives Matter

-Dating apps, video games and TikTok: The digital activists boosting Black Lives Matter
+Dating apps, video games and TikTok: The digital activism boosting Black Lives Matter

 If you didn’t think you could use a dating app or a video game to protest against racial injustice, think again.